CortexIntelligentAutomation/docs/content/en/docs/2023.3/Reference/APIs/cortex-studio/_index.md

 ---
-title: "Cortex Studio"
+title: "CORTEX Studio"
-linkTitle: "Cortex Studio"
+linkTitle: "CORTEX Studio"
 type: swagger
-description: "This section includes all reference documentation for the APIs exposed by Cortex Studio."
+description: "This section includes all reference documentation for the APIs exposed by {{% ctx %}} Studio."
 weight: 100
 ---